tan9/lazyssh/README.md

 - 📁 Copy files between local and servers with an easy picker UI.
 - 📡 Port forwarding (local↔remote) from the UI.
 - 🔑 Enhanced Key Management:
-    - Use default local public key (~/.ssh/id_ed25519.pub or ~/.ssh/id_rsa.pub)
+    - Use default local public key (`~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub`)
     - Paste custom public keys manually
     - Generate new keypairs and deploy them
-    - Automatically append keys to ~/.ssh/authorized_keys with correct permissions
+    - Automatically append keys to `~/.ssh/authorized_keys` with correct permissions
 ---

+## 🔐 Security Notice

+lazyssh does not introduce any new security risks.
+It is simply a UI/TUI wrapper around your existing `~/.ssh/config` file.

+- All SSH connections are executed through your system’s native ssh binary (OpenSSH).

+- Private keys, passwords, and credentials are never stored, transmitted, or modified by lazyssh.

+- Your existing IdentityFile paths and ssh-agent integrations work exactly as before.

+- lazyssh only reads and updates your `~/.ssh/config`.
+A backup of the file is created automatically before any changes.

+- File permissions on your SSH config are preserved to ensure security.

 ## 📷 Screenshots